zehao-here/projects/cuties/yogi_commissar.md

 produced_at: 16 Oct 2025
 ---

-*The idea comes from Prof. [Jin Li](http://www.jin-li.org/).
-The modification I've made is that the complexity level of a task now serves as a bridge to reflect why Y and C dislike each other.*
+*The story/idea of Yogi and Commissar comes from Prof. [Jin Li](http://www.jin-li.org/).
+The modification I've made here is the introduction of thecomplexity level of a task along with the associated communication cost, which serves as a bridge explaining why Y and C dislike each other.*

+*Update: I am no longer interested in using this to explain why Y and C dislike each other.
+But it may be still interesting to think of the complexity level as a bridge in some settings.*

 ## Story in One Paragraph